 Retirees on disability retirement who return to covered employment will retire under service retirement when they retire again.
 The period they were retired on disability will be included in the calculation of their service retirement benefit.
 If a former disability retiree wishes to retire on disability retirement again, he or she must reapply by submitting all required disability retirement forms and documents.
 The application will be evaluated under the medical review process based on the duties of the new position.

 If a retiree returns to covered employment and is receiving distributions from the Hybrid 457 Deferred Compensation Plan, those distributions will stop.
 Employees age 70½ or older are eligible for distributions from the Commonwealth of Virginia 457 Deferred Compensation Plan and the Virginia Cash Match Plan 401(a), as applicable.
 Hybrid Retirement Plan members who return to work will restart mandatory contributions and make a new election for any voluntary contributions to the plan’s defined contribution component.
-Additionally, the employee may choose to enroll in the Commonwealth of Virginia 457 Plan and cash match plans, if available.
+Additionally, the employee may choose to enroll in the Commonwealth of Virginia 457 Plan and cash match plans, if they have those through their employer.

 Questions?If you are planning to hire a VRS retiree or have a question about return-to-work provisions, contact employersupport@varetire.org or call toll-free at 1-888-827-3847